andiappan-ar/Sitecore-GraphQL-clients-sample/README.md

 # Sitecore-GraphQL-clients-sample

 This project contains sample integration of Sitecore GraphQL with different clients.
-Example contains below modules,

-* Authentication using sitecore credetails
-* Set authentication cookie to GraphQL reuests
-* Sample query retrieval from sitecore instance

 Clients | Available features
 --- | ---